HexHive/libfuzz/documentation/Docker.md

 +-- ./run.sh
 ```

-`./docker/build.sh` script kicks the Docker building, i.e., follow `Dockerfile` specification.
+`./docker/build.sh` kicks the Docker building, i.e., follow `Dockerfile` specification.

-`./docker/run.sh` script builds the driver against the target library, map the shared folders with the host, and start fuzzing, i.e., it runs the entry points `./build_and_run.sh`
+`./docker/run.sh` builds the driver against the target library, maps the shared folders with the host, and starts fuzzing.
+In short, it runs the entry points `./build_and_run.sh`

 ## Docker important folders

-There are three main folders in the Docker containers:
+There are three main folders in the Docker container:
 ```
 +-- /libfuzzpp
 |   +-- fuzzers  # contains the fuzzer (usually AFL++)